Child Care Subsidy

 Real-World Scenarios – How CCS Works in Everyday Situations

 The best way to understand the Child Care Subsidy is to see how it plays out in real life.
-These examples show how family income, activity hours, and service choices combine to affect your final childcare costs.
+These examples show how family income, subsidised hours (72 or 100 per fortnight), and service choices combine to affect your final childcare costs.

 Scenario 1: Two Working Parents With Full-Time Care